Ami Mishra

 Ami Mishra is an Indian singer-songwriter and playback singer from Mandla, Madhya Pradesh.
 He composed the song Hasi for the film Hamari Adhuri Kahani.
 Along with bollywood projects, he is also engaged in making independent music.

 Early life

 Ami was born in Mandla, Madhya Pradesh to a middle-class family.
 He has been brought up in different cities wherever his father was posted who is a government employee, his mother is a housewife and he has a younger brother.
 Ami did his schooling from Saraswati Higher Secondary School, Seoni and graduation from Rani Durgawati Post Graduation College, Mandla.
-After the graduation, he went to Indore for the post graduation and fortunately his passion for music developed there.
+After the graduation, he went to Indore for the post graduation and his passion for music developed there.
 He had a band in college and with his band he started participating in reality shows.
-Since then, he have had a keen interest in music.
+Since then, he has had a keen interest in music.